zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_crypto_integration_guide.md

  implementation).
 For multipart cipher/hash/MAC operations, a context is associated to the handle provided during the setup phase, and is explicitly cleared only following a successful termination or an abort;
- - `crypto_wrappers.c` : This file implements TF-M compatible wrappers in case they are needed by the functions exported by other modules;
- - `crypto_utils.c` : This file implements utility functions that can be used by other modules of the TF-M Crypto service;
  - `crypto_engine.c` : This file implements the layer which the other modules use to interact with the cryptography primitives available (in SW or HW).
 The `TFM_CRYPTO_ENGINE_BUF_SIZE` determines the size in bytes of the static scratch